Harnessing the Synergy between LLM Agents and Knowledge Graphs for Urban Socioeconomic Prediction: Conclusion

 \section{Conclusion}

-In this work, we propose a framework that synergizes the ability of LLM agent and KG learning model for better socioeconomic prediction in LBSN.
-Specifically, we leverage LLM agent to automatically find task-relevant meta-paths, and propose a semantic-guided knowledge fusion model to adaptively fuse diverse knowledge based on semantic information of the meta-paths.
+In this work, we propose a framework that synergizes the ability of LLM agents and KG for better socioeconomic prediction of urban regions.
+Specifically, we finetune an embedding LM to capture the semantic information in UrbanKG.
+We then leverage LLM agents to automatically find task-relevant meta-paths, and propose a semantic-guided knowledge fusion model to adaptively fuse diverse knowledge based on semantic information of the meta-paths.
 Moreover, we enable cross-task knowledge transfer by LLM agent-level collaboration and embedding-level knowledge fusion.
 Such synergistic model design shows better performance compared with socioeconomic prediction baselines as well as meta-path searching algorithms.
-In the future, we plan to consider the dynamic update of LBKG and socioeconomic indicators as the LBSN changes over time, and leverage LLM to further capture the temporal patterns of such dynamics.
-Another promising direction is to explore the integration of LLM and KG throughout the lifecycle from LBKG construction and representation to downstream applications.
+In the future, we plan to consider the dynamic update of UrbanKG and socioeconomic indicators as the urban environment changes over time, and leverage LLM to further capture the temporal patterns of such dynamics.
+Another promising direction is to explore the integration of LLM and KG throughout the lifecycle from UrbanKG construction and representation to downstream applications.